 Rubber rollers come in a literally limitless variety of sizes and shapes.
 From hourglass, to V-shaped, from conveyor belt rollers and pipe conveyor rollers, to sheave rollers and paper mill rollers, custom specifications can easily be met with custom molded polyurethane.

-At varying lengths and radiuses, colors and hardnesses, they serve a variety of industries including automotive, food, agriculture, textile, and oil and gas.
+At varying lengths and radiuses, colors, and hardnesses, they serve a variety of industries including automotive, food, agriculture, textile, and oil and gas.
 An additional customization occurs in the thickness of the custom molded rubber coating and whether it is attached to an open cylinder or solid rod at the core.
-Pictures of varying sizes and types can be seen here.

 Less expensive than metal production, more durable, and far more customizable, custom molded rubber rollers must have once seemed futuristic to businesses used to wood, leather, and metal equipment.
 Today, production rates would decrease sharply and businesses expenses would grow significantly if custom molded rubber rollers were no longer available to the industrial world.